shreyanshk/boottorrent/README.rst

 The advantage of BootTorrent over standard network booting is that the bottleneck caused by a central server serving the image is reduced and BootTorrent removes the linear scaling factor in total time to bring a cluster online fully functional by utilizing Peer-to-Peer protocol.
 The nodes share the image data among themselves, hence, improved boot times.

+.. (atrent) maybe linking to the graph on this (http://sl-lab.it/dokuwiki/doku.php/tesi:boottorrent_en#graphs) section of the original thesis would be even more explicative

-We have tried to identify some usecases in usecases.rst file.
+We have tried to identify some usecases in [usecases] file.
 Consider reading it to find out how BootTorrent can be useful to you.

+.. (atrent) I'm not sure about the usefulness of the usecases file for *external* users, I see it as an internal document for the development team, maybe here a brief summary of the hypothetical contexts can be described, what do you think?

 **WARNING: STATUS - ALPHA: DO NOT USE IN PRODUCTION!**